 Across 2019 CTVT ran three discussion forums, a figure which we have increased in 2020.
 Once again we are working with local professionals and one or two special invitees to sit on the Panel that visits schools and youth clubs to listen to their young people.

-Across 2019 CTVT has been running a series of discussion forums, working with local professionals who visit schools and youth clubs to listen to young people.
-Alongside the talking, CTVT is producing a documentary film to tour schools and youth clubs during the autumn.
-The 2019 production will feature the arts: Harris Academy Peckham pupils have written a musical around a tragic knife crime story; many local young people are writing poetry and rap in their response to current events; a Peckham based dance company, Movement Factory, have created a dance drama “ONE ROAD, TWO PATHS” centred around knife crime.
-To this tapestry of creativity will be added the voice of young ‘talking heads’ suggesting remedies to the phenomenon of violence we are living through.
+CTVT will produce another range of short films to tour schools and youth clubs during the autumn.
+The 2019 productions, in addition to offering a range of voices from the Forums, also featured the performing arts: Harris Academy Peckham pupils had written a musical around a tragic knife crime story and one scene was filmed to give a taste of that stage production; many local young people are writing poetry and rap in their response to current events; Peckham-based dance company, Movement Factory, created an inspirational dance drama “ONE ROAD, TWO PATHS” centred around knife crime.
+This tapestry of creativity adds the voice of young ‘talking heads’ suggesting remedies or at least directions of enquiry.

-This pattern of live events, with young people addressing a select professional Panel, and a film touring schools and youth clubs will be repeated from 2020 to 2022.
+This pattern of live events, with young people addressing a select professional Panel, and a film touring schools and youth clubs will be repeated through to 2022.
 Funding for this comes from London Community Foundation via The Peckham Settlement.
-The latter organisation are supporting the pilot project in 2019.
+The latter organisation supported the pilot project in 2019.

-Case studies will be generated from audio recordings of the forums, with individuals anonymised.
-Inevitably there are shocking stories emerging from the discussion forums, but there are simple, powerful insights too.
-This work will be offered to Government Departments such as –
+Case studies were generated from audio recordings of the forums, with individuals anonymised.
+Shocking stories and sober insights emerged .
+This work is being offered to Government Departments such as –

 Home Office; Department for Education; Department of Health & Social Care; Ministry of Housing, Communities & Local Government; Ministry of Justice